 - Whooping cough.
 Also called pertussis, this is a contagious respiratory infection that causes a characteristic dry cough with a “whoop” sound as you gasp for air.

 If your cough doesn’t go away after a few weeks, contact your doctor.
 They can identify the underlying cause and begin treatment to help you find relief.

 COVID-19 and dry cough

-Dry cough is one of the most common symptoms of COVID-19.
-Other common symptoms include fever and shortness of breath.
+A dry cough is one of the most common symptoms of COVID-19.
+Other common symptoms include:

 - Stay home.

-- Separate yourself from all family members and pets.
+- Separate yourself from all family members and pets living in the house.

 - Cover your coughs and sneezes.

-- Wear a cloth mask if physical distancing isn’t possible.
+- Wear a KN95 or N95 mask if physical distancing isn’t possible.

 - Stay in touch with your doctor.

 - Avoid sharing household items with other people in the house.

 It’s also important to monitor your symptoms while at home.
 Seek emergency medical attention if you experience any of the following symptoms:

 A persistent dry cough is rarely a sign of a medical emergency.
 But it’s important to see a healthcare professional right away if you have:

 - a fever